Blog Product ManagementWhat does a product manager actually do?

 What is the role of a product manager?

-PMs are expected to work very closely with different teams – like engineering, design, and marketing – to bring a product to life and tweak it accordingly.
+Essentially, PMs navigate a product all the way from an initial concept to its launch in the market.
+They are expected to work very closely with different teams – like engineering, design, and marketing – to bring a product to life and tweak it accordingly.

 But that's not all.
 PMs also spend a lot of time understanding the market and their customers.
 They're constantly gathering feedback, analyzing data, and tweaking their strategy to ensure the product hits the mark.